FTC: Affiliate Disclosure: All links pay commission

 Garmin Epix 2 vs Polar Grit X Pro

 Polar has an app and web platform that might tempt an outdoor runner in preference to Garmin.
 However, the Polar Grit X Pro Titanium just doesn’t compete when it comes to hiking, routes & navigation.
-Grit X Pro is a very well made watch, perhaps more sorted for outdoor running sports than cycling or hiking related activities.
+Grit X Pro is a very well-made watch, perhaps more sorted for outdoor running sports than cycling or hiking-related activities.

-Polar Grit X [Pro Titanium] is the best choice if you want to save some money and still need a great sports app & ecosystem
+Polar Grit X [Pro Titanium] is the best choice if you want to save some money and still need a great sports app & Ecosystem

 Garmin Epix 2 vs Garmin Forerunner 955, 935, 945, 745

 The top-end Forerunners are nearly identical to the Fenix model released in the same year, except the Forerunners are lighter and slightly slimmer.
 They have EXACTLY the same sports features so it’s perfectly fine to use a Fenix or Epix in a triathlon.
 You won’t miss out on anything if you get Epix 2.
-Forerunner FR935/FR945/FR955 (2022) are the same size as the Epix 2 whereas the 745 (755?, 2023?) are smaller and no Forerunner will match the beautiful screen of the Epix 2.
+Forerunner FR935/FR945/FR955 (2022) are the same size as the Epix 2 whereas the 745 (755?, 2023?) is smaller and no Forerunner will match the beautiful screen of the Epix 2.
 So the as-yet-unreleased 955/755 will be the ones that match the Epix 2 under the hood, sans screen.

 A Garmin Forerunner triathlon watch is the best choice for competitive triathletes or those of you seeking a more sporty look.